cameronsenese/cloud-map-mcs-controller/README.md

 #### Service Provisioning

-With the required dependencies in place, the admin user is able to create a `ServiceExport` object in cls1 for the `nginx-hello` Service, such that the MCS-Controller implementation will automatically provision a corresponding `ServiceImport` in cls2 for consumer workloads to be able to locate and consume the exported service.
+With the required dependencies in place, the admin user is able to create a `ServiceExport` object in Cluster 1 for the `nginx-hello` Service, such that the MCS-Controller implementation will automatically provision a corresponding `ServiceImport` in Cluster 2 for consumer workloads to be able to locate and consume the exported service.

 ![alt text](images/service-provisioning-v0.01.png "Service Provisioning")